sumnerevans/sumnerevans.com/content/posts/travel/2015-baltic-cruise/2015-08-10-london-england.md

 Museum has one of the largest collections of Egyptian and Greek artifacts because the British were good at "borrowing" from the countries that they occupied.
-They were so good that they even borrowed all of the statues from the Parthenon in Athens. <!-- TODO fix link --> When we were in Athens (you can read about that in [my post from last trip]({filename}/transatlantic-cruise/day-24-athens-greece.md)), we saw the Parthenon museum where they have casts of the stones that are displayed in the British Museum.
-There were so many artifacts that I can’t describe them all.
+They were so good that they even borrowed all of the statues from the Parthenon in Athens.
+When we were in Athens (you can read about that in [my post from last trip]({{< ref "../2012-transatlantic-cruise/day-24-athens-greece.md"
+>}})), we saw the Parthenon museum where they have casts of the stones that are displayed in the British Museum.
+There were so many artifacts that I can't describe them all.
 You will just have to go to the museum yourself to see them.

 In between seeing the Egyptian and Assyrian artifacts and seeing the Greek artifacts, we stopped by the cafe, had a snack, and rested our